What Is Passion Fruit?

 How to cut it.
 You don't have to peel passion fruit.
 Just cut it in half and scoop out the seedy pulp.

 Ways to store it.
 In cool months, you can keep passion fruit at room temperature.
-When it's hot outside, put them in the fridge.
-They'll last 2 to 3 weeks there.
+When it's hot outside, put it in the fridge.
+It’ll last 2 to 3 weeks there.
 You can also freeze the pulp.

 How to eat it.
 Most people eat it raw, with a little cream and sugar or lime juice sprinkled on top.
 You can also: